Dominique Dupuy (racing driver): Career

 He also won two times (1993–1994) 24 Hours of Le Mans in GT class with Porsche.
-Double program for 1999, he won the French Porsche Carrera cup and finish 5th to the FIA GT World Championship with only 3 participations over 12 races.
-After that he moved to the French GT Championship he signed on to drive a Chrysler Viper GTS-R, he won the championship two times (2000–2001), he also race with this viper in Spanish championship and he finish vice-champion.
-Prior to the season beginning Dupuy and his Oreca teammates Olivier Beretta and Karl Wendlinger were the surprise overall winners of the 24 Hours of Daytona in their Viper.
+Racing in a double program for 1999, he won the French Porsche Carrera Cup and finished fifth to the FIA GT World Championship with only three participations over 12 races.
+After that, he moved to the French GT Championship, where he signed on to drive a Chrysler Viper GTS-R, and won the championship two times (2000–2001).
+He also raced with this Viper in Spanish championship, where he finished as the vice-champion.
+Prior to the season beginning, Dupuy and his Oreca teammates Olivier Beretta and Karl Wendlinger were the surprise overall winners of the 24 Hours of Daytona in their Viper.

 Dupuy and the Oreca team were also the GTS champions of the 24 Hours of Le Mans in both 1999 and 2000.
-He also won 12H Sebring and Adelaide (2000).
+He also won the 12 Hours of Sebring and Adelaide (2000).

 Dupuy and his teammate François Fiat would go on to win the French GT Championship that year and repeated the feat in 2001.
 He brought the first Saleen S7R in France in 2003 until 2005.
 He retired from full-time competition in 2005 after and has not driven in French GT since 2007.

 He is now technical director of the First Racing team with 2 Lamborghini Gallardo in FFSA GT3.